 skalas

-so the user running the cronjob is the user that runs the crontab
+So the user running the cronjob is the user that ran crontab.
+What happens when we use sudo?

 sudo crontab -e